open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 ### HTTP request retries and redirects

-A span for each subsequent HTTP request re-sending attempt a span MUST be created and it SHOULD be linked with a previous one by creating a single `Link`. `http.retry_count` attribute SHOULD be added to each retry span with the value that reflects the ordinal number of request retry attempt.
+A span for each subsequent HTTP request re-sending attempt MUST be created and it SHOULD be linked with a previous one by creating a single `Link`. `http.retry_count` attribute SHOULD be added to each retry span with the value that reflects the ordinal number of request retry attempt.

-A span for each subsequent HTTP request redirect a span MUST be created and it SHOULD be linked with a span for initial request or previous redirect by creating a single `Link`.
+A span for each subsequent HTTP request redirect MUST be created and it SHOULD be linked with a span for initial request or previous redirect by creating a single `Link`.

 ## HTTP client